 Wall-mount toilets are designed to save space and offer a modern aesthetic by attaching directly to the wall, leaving the floor space beneath them open.

-These toilets require a different type of rough in size toilet measurement since the plumbing is situated within the wall rather than the floor.
+These toilets require a different type of rough-in-size toilet measurement since the plumbing is situated within the wall rather than the floor.

-To measure for a wall mounted toilet rough in, you'll need to determine the distance from the floor to the plumbing outlet in the wall and the distance from the wall to the center of the outlet.
+To measure for a wall-mounted toilet rough-in, you'll need to determine the distance from the floor to the plumbing outlet in the wall and the distance from the wall to the center of the outlet.

 It's essential to follow the toilet manufacturer's guidelines for wall-mount toilet installations, as these measurements can vary significantly from standard floor-mounted models.